Baryon asymmetry from dark matter decay in the vicinity of a phase transition

 In this letter, we propose a novel scenario where DM and BAU have a common source of origin in the vicinity of a FOPT.
-More specifically, a non-zero lepton asymmetry is generated from decay of dark matter\footnote{Recently, leptogenesis from DM decay in the early universe was proposed in \cite{Borah:2023qag} without any FOPT but relying on an Affleck-Dine mechanism \cite{Affleck:1984fy}.} during short period just before a FOPT.
-Though DM is cosmologically stable, it can decay in the early universe due to finite-temperature effects.
-The role of such forbidden decays on DM relic was discussed in earlier works \cite{Darme:2019wpd, Konar:2021oye,Chakrabarty:2022bcn} while in \cite{Shibuya:2022xkj}, the role of forbidden decay of DM due to a FOPT on its own abundance was studied in details.
-Here, we consider FOPT induced forbidden DM decay to be the source of baryon asymmetry via leptogenesis.
-A finite duration in the early universe, just before the nucleation temperature of a FOPT, such forbidden decays of DM, considered to be a gauge singlet right handed neutrino (RHN), into lepton and a second Higgs doublet is allowed generating a non-zero lepton asymmetry which later gets converted into baryon asymmetry via electroweak sphalerons.
-The second Higgs doublet not only assists in making the electroweak phase transition (EWPT) first order but also generates light neutrino masses at one-loop level together with the RHNs via the scotogenic mechanism \cite{Ma:2006km}.
-With all the new fields in sub-TeV ballpark and a strong FOPT, our cogenesis mechanism also has promising detection prospects at particle physics as well as gravitational wave experiments.
+Though DM is cosmologically stable, it can decay in the early universe due to finite-temperature effects, and could be a viable source of baryon asymmetry.
+To illustrate the idea, we consider a scenario where a non-zero lepton asymmetry is generated from decay of DM during a short period just before a FOPT and subsequently gets converted into baryon asymmetry.
+The role of such forbidden decays on DM relic was discussed in several earlier works \cite{Darme:2019wpd, Konar:2021oye,Chakrabarty:2022bcn, Shibuya:2022xkj}.
+To the best of our knowledge, this is the first time, such forbidden decay of DM facilitated by a FOPT has been considered to be the source of baryon asymmetry of the universe.
+During a finite epoch in the early universe, just before the nucleation temperature of a FOPT, such forbidden decays of DM, considered to be a gauge singlet RHN, into lepton and a second Higgs doublet is allowed generating a non-zero lepton asymmetry which later gets converted into baryon asymmetry via electroweak sphalerons.
+The second Higgs doublet not only assists in making the electroweak phase transition (EWPT) first order but also generates light neutrino masses at one-loop level together with the RHNs via the scotogenic mechanism \cite{Tao:1996vb, Ma:2006km}.
+With all the new fields in sub-TeV ballpark and a strong FOPT, our cogenesis mechanism also has promising detection prospects at particle physics as well as GW experiments.

 {\bf The framework:} In order to realise the idea, we consider three RHNs $N_{1,2,3}$ and a new Higgs doublet $\eta$ in addition to the SM particles.
-Similar to the minimal scotogenic model \cite{Ma:2006km}, these newly introduced fields are odd under an unbroken $Z_2$ symmetry while all SM fields are even.
+Similar to the minimal scotogenic model \cite{Tao:1996vb, Ma:2006km}, these newly introduced fields are odd under an unbroken $Z_2$ symmetry while all SM fields are even.
 The relevant part of the Lagrangian is given by